-Raba Kistner Environmental (RKEI) was contracted by The University of Texas Rio Grande Valley, Brownsville (UTRGVB) (CLIENT) to perform an intensive cultural resources survey of approximately 1.9acres on the UTRGVB campus for the proposed construction of a new Academic Educational Building in Brownsville, Cameron County, Texas.
+Raba Kistner Environmental (RKEI) was contracted by The University of Texas Rio Grande Valley, Brownsville (UTRGVB) (CLIENT) to perform an intensive cultural resources survey of a new temporary building pad site and a 1000-ft. service road and accompanying parking lot to be constructed on the UTRGVB campus in Brownsville, Cameron County, Texas (Figure 1-1).

+Figure 1-1.
+Location of APE in Brownsville, Cameron County, Texas.

+The overall project area covers 4.4-acres.
 The UTRGVB Campus was created in 1991 and occupies 320-acres in Brownsville.
-The campus is located some 0.3 miles northeast of the boundaries of Fort Brown.
-Due to Fort Brown's historic importance and the possibility of prehistoric habitation along the Resacas in the surrounding region, an archaeological investigation was proposed.
-Since the project area is currently owned by a political subdivision of the state, the project falls under the Antiquities Code of Texas as administered by the Texas Historical Commission (THC).
-The archaeological survey was conducted under Texas Antiquities Permit No. 7170.
-Dr. Steve A. Tomka served as the Principal Investigator.
-Kristi Nichols and Mark Luzmoor served as Co-Project Archaeologists.
+The campus is located 0.3 miles northeast of the boundaries of historic Fort Brown (41CF96).
+Due to Fort Brown's historic significance and the possibility of prehistoric habitation along the numerous resacas in the region, the likelihood of encountering historic and/or prehistoric occupation debris is considered relatively high in the study area.
+Furthermore, since the project area is currently owned by a political subdivision of the state, the project falls under the Antiquities Code of Texas as administered by the Texas Historical Commission (THC).
+The archaeological survey was conducted under Texas Antiquities Permit No. 7307 issued to Dr. Steve A. Tomka (Principal Investigator).
+Mark Luzmoor served as the Project Archaeologist.